GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

   the change was uploaded from Jujutsu saying that Jujutsu must be used to rework/rebase/cherry-pick it.

-* [BEST MITIGATION] The first step for human users to rework/rebase/cherry-pick a change from someone else is to fetch it from Gerrit.
+* The first step for human users to rework/rebase/cherry-pick a change from someone else is to fetch it from Gerrit.
 For this users copy a download command from the Gerrit change screen.
 We could change the commands there or add new ones if we find a command that mitigates the issues.

   * For example Matthias Sohn suggested the following command which amends the fetched commit locally to copy the Jujutsu change ID from the commit header